yiren6/MF-VortexNet/README.md

 ## 3. ./scripts
 - `search_hp_for_deltawing.py`: Script for hyperparameter optimization using Optuna.
 - `VLM.py`: Modified SUAVE VLM, allowing DCP overwrite and linear system data output.
-Replace the SUAVE `VLM.py` with this file.
+Replace the SUAVE's `VLM.py` with this file.
 - `example_dataset_run.py`: generate the pickle dataset file for a specific wing geometry, rely on `Dataloader.py` for parsing and `generateDeltawing.py` for vehicle and analysis setup.
 The script reads in a list of CFD `surface_flow.vtu` files of CFD runs, and then parse the data by projecting CFD surface pressure to DCP (as defined in VLM, Cp_lower-Cp_upper) as used in VLM using a panel-wise averaged, chrod line normal projection.
 - `generateDeltawing.py`: example file of how a Delta wing vehicle is defined in SUAVE.
 The VLM analysis settings are also defined in this file.
 - `DataLoader.py`: data loader helper functions for CFD data import.
+- `assess_model_performance.ipynb`: template for performing post-training model assessment, includent latent space study.
+Given a MFData class .pkl data, how good is the model performance?

 ## 4. ./pretrained_model
 - Identified best model hyper-parameters and weights from Optuna.
 The model weights is used for all prediction tasks.
 For hyper-parameters optimization methods and results, see Shen et al., 2025, "VortexNet: A Graph Neural Network-Based Multi-Fidelity Surrogate Model for Field Predictions," https://arc.aiaa.org/doi/10.2514/6.2025-0494